 The airline may have been negligent in allowing oversized bags to be crowded into the overhead bin, or in not properly training attendants in how to stow the baggage.
 The attendant may have been negligent in not securely latching the bin.

-Commercial airlines are considered common carriers, which means they are required to exercise the “highest degree of care and diligence in the safety of their passengers and cargo.”
-They also must follow their own regulations, and if a passenger was injured due to the failure of an employee to follow those regulations, that may also be grounds for a lawsuit.
+Commercial airlines are considered common carriers, meaning they must exercise the “highest degree of care and diligence in the safety of their passengers and cargo.”
+They also must follow their own regulations, and if a passenger is injured due to an employee’s failure to follow those regulations, that may also be grounds for a lawsuit.

 Our Attorneys Can Help